Skip to content

 You can browse and search agent memories through:

-• CLIdjinnbot memory search eric "architecture decisions"
+• CLIdjinn memory search "architecture decisions" --agent finn

 • APIGET /v1/memory/search?agent_id=eric&query=architecture